nverchev/drytorch/docs/tutorials/getting_started.md

 - Basic run information is saved in the `.drytorch` folder.
-- The `metadata` folder contains a readable representation extracted from the Model, Trainer, and Test classes, documenting their attributes recursively.
+- The `metadata` folder contains a readable representation extracted from the Model, Trainer, and Test classes, documenting their attributes recursively (only if you have PyAML installed).
 - The `csv` folder stores a dump of all metrics produced by the Trainer and Test classes.

 ### Stopping the run
-To rerun this notebook again and start a new run, you must first stop the current one (this happens automatically if you use run as a context manager).
+To rerun this notebook a second time and start a new run, you must first stop the current one (this happens automatically if you use run as a context manager).
 Stopping the run also takes care of cleaning up resources.